 Details on the sports applicable to individual age groups to be released November 2017.

 There are certain limitations on the sports events as follows: Only one full-day sport can be selected per day however an evening sport can also be added, ie: swimming (day) and volleyball (evening).

 Racquet sports: Only two events can be selected out of singles, pairs and mixed pairs for tennis, table tennis and badminton.
 Swimming and Athletics – Adults and Juniors: A maximum of 5 events plus relays can be selected.

-On the Games Registration you can indicate if you would like to be considered to represent your state in Dragon Boat Racing or Volleyball.
-Please note these are open to those aged 15 years plus.
+On the Games Registration you can indicate if you would like to be considered to represent your state in team events.
+Please note these are open to those ages 15 years plus.
 Your State Team Manager will then be in contact with you to advise if you have been selected.
-Each Dragon Boat will have a crew of 16 State representatives as well as six professional crew which includes the skipper.
-Team Managers will give full details of race including warm-up time.

 PAIRS/DOUBLES/MIXED DOUBLES: You can indicate your preferred partner on the Games registration.
 For those who do not have a preferred partner, you can enter TBA and your team manager will pair you up with a suitable partner.